 Our Vascular Unit in Tallaght University Hospital provides in-patient and out-patient vascular surgery services to the population of South West Dublin, West Wicklow and all of Kildare - a combined population of more than 500,000.

 Outpatient and inpatient services are provided in Tallaght University Hospital while an outreach service is also provided in Naas Vista Clinic.

-The unit is staffed by Consultant Surgeons - Mr. Sean Tierney (appointed 2000) and Ms. Bridget Egan (2007).
+The unit is staffed by Consultant Surgeons - Ms. Bridget Egan, Ms. Emily Boyle and Mr. Amr Nour.
 This Consultant team is supported by two senior trainees, one basic surgical trainee and two pre-registration house officers.
 There is a fully equipped vascular laboratory with three full time technicians and administrative support.